-Monitor Attribute Description consumed-update-peak-rate Highest rate that the connected Replication Server has consumed updates sent by this replication server, measured over a five second period since the replication server was started.
+Monitor Attribute Description Highest rate that the connected Replication Server has consumed updates sent by this replication server, measured over a five second period since the replication server was started.

 Summary of the Remote Replication Server Monitor Information

 The following table provides a description of the attributes in the cn=Remote Repl Server monitor entry.
 The DN for the monitor entry is as follows: